If you have a question which is not answered in this section please feel free to contact me

 Where do you hold the counselling psychotherapy outdoors?

-There are several Walk Inniú approved outdoor locations throughout the greater Dublin area.
-Some people prefer to attend their sessions with me indoors and indeed all first meetings take place in one of the traditional indoor consulting rooms, located at Pembroke Road or Clontarf.
-On discussion with me at your first session, if you choose to ‘move outdoors’ you will be given your choice from a list of approved locations, for example Marlay Park in Rathfarnam, St Anne’s Park in Clontarf, Herbert Park in Ballsbridge and the Phoenix Park.
+There are several Walk Inniú approved outdoor locations throughout the greater Dublin area and indeed some people prefer to attend their sessions with me indoors at Pembroke Road or Clontarf.
+If you choose to work outdoors you will be given your choice from a list of approved locations, for example Marlay Park in Rathfarnam, St Anne’s Park in Clontarf, Herbert Park in Ballsbridge and the Phoenix Park.
 We will discuss what it means to engage in counselling psychotherapy outdoors and you will be presented with a ‘Welcome Pack’ giving you specific details and information about getting started on your journey with me at Walk Inniú.

 What about poor weather conditions?